wadoodt/darker-patterns-research/docs/CACHED_REQUEST.md

 We have made significant improvements to make the cache system more robust.

-### Automatic Fallback
+### Automatic Waiting for Cache Readiness

-If the cache is not ready (e.g., IndexedDB is initializing) or a cache read fails, `useAsyncCache` will **automatically bypass the cache** and execute the `fetcher` function directly.
-This ensures that the user can still see data even if the caching system encounters an issue.
+If the cache is not ready (e.g., IndexedDB is initializing), `useAsyncCache` will **automatically wait** for the `isReady` signal before attempting to retrieve data.
+It will remain in a `loading` state during this time.
+This ensures that on navigation, it always consults the persistent cache first, preventing unnecessary API calls if the data is already available.

 ### Automatic Database Recovery